Steevei/Alzheimer-Prediction-/README.md

 - [Acknowledgements](#acknowledgements)

 ## Project Overview
 This project aims to predict the age group of individuals using MRI data with a focus on Alzheimer's disease.
+The idea is to determine which age group is most likely to develop an Alzheimer disease based on the provided data set and attributes.
+With using different techniques such as data analysis, refinement and model training we want to predict the critical group.

-The models used for this task are:
+The algorithms used for this task are:
 - Decision Tree Classifier
 - Logistic Regression
 - Random Forest Classifier